 So if you’re an employer with your eyes on the profits or an employee concerned about your health, it makes sense all round to ensure the air in your work space is clean and free from airborne pollution.

 If you’d like to clean up the air at work, why not consider investing in an Austin Air Cleaner.
-With medical grade HEPA filtration, our units are guaranteed to remove 99.97% of all particles larger than 0.3 microns.
+With medical grade Certified HEPA Material filtration, our units are guaranteed to remove 99.97% of all particles larger than 0.3 microns.
 That includes gases, dust, molds, spores, pollen and chemicals.
 Check out our Products page for more info.

 Latest Stories